redox-os/book/src/ch02-11-trying-out-redox.md

 # Trying Out Redox

 There are several games, demos and other things to try on Redox.
 Most of these are not included in the regular Redox build, so you will need to run the **Demo** system.
-There are both emulator and *livedisk* versions of the Demo system, available for download [here](https://static.redox-os.org/img).
+There are both emulator and *livedisk* versions of the Demo system, available for download [here](https://static.redox-os.org/releases/0.8.0/x86_64).
 Currently, Redox does not have wifi support, so if you need wifi for some of the things you want to do, you are best to [Run Redox in a Virtual Machine](./ch02-02-running-vm.html).
 Most of the suggestions below do not require network access, except where multiplayer mode is available.

+On the Demo system, click on the Redox symbol in the bottom left corner of the screen.
+This brings up a menu, which, for the Demo system, has some games listed.
+Feel free to give them a try!

 Many of the available commands are in the folders `/bin` and `/ui/bin`, which will be in your command path.
 Open a Terminal window and type `ls file:/bin` (or just `ls /bin`) to see some of the available commands.
 Some of the games listed below are in `/games`, which is not in your command path by default, so you may have to specify the full path for the command.